Puncch Beat

-Puncch Beat is an Indian romantic drama miniseries created and written by Vikas Gupta starring Harshita Gaur, Priyank Sharma, Siddharth Sharma, and Khushi Joshi.
-This series started streaming on ALT Balaji on the 14th of February, 2019..In Season 2 this series was started on 27th June 2021.
+Puncch Beat is an Indian romantic drama miniseries created and written by Vikas Gupta.
+The series starsHarshita Gaur, Priyank Sharma, Siddharth Sharma, and Khushi Joshi.
+This series started streaming on ALT Balaji on the 14 February 2019.
+In Season 2 this series was started on 27 June 2021.

 Plot

 The story revolves around Rosewood High, India's premium academic institution which is famous for three things: boxing, dancing and discipline.
 Rosewood has only one rule which is to obey all rules.
 But as the new semester starts it unfolds a lot of dark secrets and eventually all rules are broken.
 Watch the thrilling high school drama where Rahat, a street fighter sets out to challenge Ranbir, an undefeated champion.
 Amidst all this is Divyanka, a state level dancer who is finding her dancing difficult to pursue for personal reasons and Padmini, the diva.
 Who will emerge as the actual winner of the school and the challenges of life is the main question.